Stop paying your jQuery tax

 There is a slight issue there, if you include the script in the header you still can cause your page to slow down on initial views.

-Philip_Tellis about 12 years ago
+Philip_Tellis almost 13 years ago

 Philip_Tellis